maiertech/coding-blog/content/notes/gatsby/themes.md

 **A theme cannot be configured more than once in a site, unless you add theme options to make using it more than once meaningful.**

+## Webpack

+It is important to mention that Gatsby themes are buil on webpack and the component shadowing mechanism is follows webpack's way of resolving modules.
+This means that a core functionality of Gatsby is married to Webpack and will make it difficult long term to move away from Webpack.

 ## Recommendations

 - [`gatsby-theme-blog`](https://github.com/gatsbyjs/themes/tree/master/packages/gatsby-theme-blog)